Dimension theory and degenerations of de Jonqui\`eres divisors: De Jonqui eres divisors on nodal curves of compact type

 \subsection{De Jonquières divisors on nodal stable curves}

-Consider now a smooth 1-parameter family $\pi:\mathscr{X}\rightarrow \Delta$ of curves of genus $g$ over the disk $\Delta$ such that the fibres over the punctured disk $\Delta^*=\Delta\setminus 0$ are smooth curves, while the special fibre is given by a stable nodal curve $\mathscr{X}_0$.
+Consider now a smooth 1-parameter family $\pi:\mathscr{X}\rightarrow B$ of curves of genus $g$ over the one-dimensional scheme $B$ such that the fibres over $B^*=B\setminus 0$ are smooth curves, while the special fibre is given by a stable nodal curve $\mathscr{X}_0$.
 Denote by $I(\mathscr{X}_0)$ the set of all irreducible components of the central fibre and by $N(\mathscr{X}_0)$ the set of nodes lying at the intersection of distinct irreducible components, together with their respective supports, i.e.

-Suppose that $\mathscr{L}^*$ is a line bundle on $\mathscr{X}^*$ such that the restriction $\mathscr{L}_t$ to each fibre $\mathscr{X}_t$ is of degree $d$ for all $t\in\Delta^*$.
-Then, using Caporaso's approach \autocite{Ca} we can extend $\mathscr{L}^*$ over the central fibre $0\in\Delta$ such that the fibre $\mathscr{L}_0$ is a limit line bundle on $\mathscr{X}_0$ (or possibly a quasistable curve of $\mathscr{X}_0$) of degree $d$.
-As observed before, this limit is not unique because, for any $m_C\in\mathbb{Z}$, is also an extension of $\mathscr{L}^*$ to $\Delta$.
+Suppose that $\mathscr{L}^*$ is a line bundle on $\mathscr{X}^*$ such that the restriction $\mathscr{L}_t$ to each fibre $\mathscr{X}_t$ is of degree $d$ for all $t\in B^*$.
+Then, using Caporaso's approach \autocite{Ca} we can extend $\mathscr{L}^*$ over the central fibre $0\in B$ such that the fibre $\mathscr{L}_0$ is a limit line bundle on $\mathscr{X}_0$ (or possibly a quasistable curve of $\mathscr{X}_0$) of degree $d$.
+As observed before, this limit is not unique because, for any $m_C\in\mathbb{Z}$, is also an extension of $\mathscr{L}^*$ to $B$.
 We call the new extension in (\ref{def:twistbundle}) a \textit{twisted line bundle}.
 Observe also the following ``computation'' rules

 We encode this information in a \textit{twist function}:

 and introduce the following \begin{defi} A \textit{twist} of the line bundle $\mathscr{L}$ is a function $T: N(\mathscr{X}_0) \rightarrow \mathbb{Z}$ satisfying the following properties \begin{enumerate} \item Given $C,C'\in I(\mathscr{X}_0)$ and $q\in C\cap C'$, then $T(q,C)=-T(q,C')$. \item Given $C,C'\in I(\mathscr{X}_0)$ and $q_1,\ldots,q_n\in C\cap C'$, then